pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

 ## Browsing Git Objects ##

 We can ask git about particular objects with the cat-file command.
-Note that you can shorten the shas to only a few characters to save yourself typing all 40 hex digits:
+Note that you can shorten the SHAs to only a few characters to save yourself typing all 40 hex digits:

     $ git-cat-file -t 54196cc2